LEMON: Learning 3D Human-Object Interaction Relation from 2D Images: Related Work

 Bounding boxes obtained by HOI detection methods give the human-object spatial relation in pixel space.
 To lift this relation to 3D space, DJ-RN \cite{li2020detailed} takes hollow spheres with defined radii to represent objects, and projects the spatial relation in images to 3D space based on the bounding boxes and defined radii.
 CHORUS \cite{han2023chorus} utilizes synthetic multi-view images generated by the diffusion model \cite{rombach2022high} to learn the spatial relation between objects and canonical humans.
 Given a posed human, Object Pop-Up \cite{petrov2023object} anticipates the objects and their spatial positions to match the human body for certain interactions.

-The above methods commonly focus on one side of the interaction, anticipate certain interaction elements in isolation.
-In contrast, our method captures the inherent affinity between both sides of the interaction to comprehend the interaction relation and jointly anticipate these 3D interaction elements.
+The above methods commonly focus on one side of the interaction in isolation.
+In contrast, our method captures the inherent affinity between both sides of the interaction to jointly anticipate interaction elements in 3D space.
 Such anticipations are beneficial for tasks \eg, robot manipulation \cite{bicchi2000robotic, mandikal2021learning, zhu2023diff}, interaction generation \cite{kulkarni2023nifty, ye2022scene, li2023object, xu2023interdiff, Zhao:ICCV:2023} and reconstruction \cite{xie2022chore, xu2021d3d, hassan2021populating, zhang2020perceiving}.